-So, the idea here is to collect some frequently used but maybe not widely understood words that are encountered in media coverage of foreign affairs, particularly with respect to the MENA region, and offer some simple definitions, useful links, etc. Also, I’m including little historical tidbits here and there, because I feel like it.
-I need your help on this, though, because I need you to suggest terms.
-Please comment below or send suggestions to attwiw at gmail dot com.
+So, the idea here is to collect some frequently used but maybe not widely understood terms that are encountered in media coverage of foreign affairs and offer some simple definitions, useful links, etc. If you come across anything you’d like me to include here, please drop me a line.

 Abdullah Azzam Brigades